Hawes: Religion

 The church in Hawes is dedicated to St Margaret of Antioch.
 The current building was rebuilt in 1850 on the site of the former chapel of ease and is a Grade II listed building.
 There were Wesleyan and Congregational chapels in the village as well as the Sandemanians and a Friends Meeting House.

 The Methodist Church in Hawes was built in 1856 and was part of the Wensleydale Circuit.
 It closed in 2015, was sold in early 2017, and placed again on the market in early 2018.
 Worshippers can attend the chapel in nearby Gayle.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Bilsdale and local relay TV transmitters.

+Local radio stations are BBC Radio York on 104.3 FM and community station Dales Radio on 103 FM.

+The town is served by the local newspaper, The Westmorland Gazette.

 Demography

 2001 census

 The 2001 UK census showed that the population was split 50% male to 50% female.
 The religious constituency was made of 82% Christian, 1.5% Jewish and the rest stating no religion or not stating at all.
 The ethnic make-up was 97.9% White British, 1.3% White other, 0.5% Mixed ethnic and 0.3% Chinese.
 There were 601 dwellings.